Trends appear in forex charts at all scales and so do flag-like patterns. In this post we’ll examine how to trade both the bullish and bearish forms.

 Figure 3 shows a flag forming in the purple box.
 The market then falls through the lower support line and this breaks the pattern.
 It then appears to be starting a new downward break.
 This leg reverses shortly afterwards and the trend does in fact extend powerfully upwards for some period of time afterwards.

-Be prepared for some excessive volatility during the breakout phase.
-Again, when trading flags it’s advisable to use a staggered order entry system and some careful judgement in placing stop losses.
+Another tip when trading flags is to prepare for some excessive volatility during the breakout phase.
+Again, when trading these sorts of patterns it’s advisable to use a staggered order entry system and some judgement in placing stop losses based on the chart.

 In the example above, the market retraced about half of the flagpole height on exiting the rectangular area.
-With a profit target of around one half, to two thirds, this would be the maximum distance for placing the stop losses and take profits.
+With a profit target of around one half, to two thirds, this would be the maximum distance for placing the exit points.

 Bearish Flag Patterns